The winds of OBA hypergiants and luminous blue variables: Dynamically-consistent atmosphere models reveal multiple wind regimes: Results

-\paragraph{The classical first jump and the warm dense-wind plateau:} At $T_* \sim 27$~kK ($T_{2/3} \sim 22$~kK) we see a very sharp increase in $\dot{M}$ which is directly associated with the increase of \ion{Fe}{III} contributing to the wind driving.
+\paragraph{The classical first jump and the warm dense-wind plateau} At $T_* \sim 27$~kK ($T_{2/3} \sim 22$~kK), the sharp increase in $\dot{M}$ is directly associated with the increase in \ion{Fe}{III} that contributes to the wind driving.
 This is the 1-BiSJ already seen in the Monte Carlo models by \citet{Vink+1999, Vink-Sander2021}, albeit with shifts in the temperature.
-In appendix \ref{app:bistable}, we show that we actually find a bi-stability of solutions at this regime transition, but just pick one of them for clarity of the overall plots such as Fig.\,\ref{fig:ion_acc_mdot}.
-Towards cooler temperatures, we then remain in the regime of high $\dot{M}$ until $T_\star \sim 23$~kK ($T_{2/3} \sim 15$~kK).
-Contrary to the \cite{Vink+1999} results, we do not find an gradual decrease in $\dot{M}$ after the jump, but occur a plateau.
-As for the hot plateau before, the contributions beside Fe and $\Gamma_\mathrm{e}$ amount only to $\sim$20\%.
+In appendix \ref{app:bistable} we show that we found a bistability of solutions in this regime transition, but we only selected one of them for clarity of the overall plots, such as Fig.\,\ref{fig:ion_acc_mdot}.
+Toward cooler temperatures, the regime of high $\dot{M}$ persists until $T_\star \sim 23$~kK ($T_{2/3} \sim 15$~kK).
+In contrast to the results by \cite{Vink+1999}, we found no gradual decrease in $\dot{M}$ after the jump, but a plateau.
+As for the hot plateau before, the contributions other than from Fe and $\Gamma_\mathrm{e}$ only amount to $\sim$20\%.

-The atmosphere/wind solution we obtain when in this region is very similar to the solution obtained for the PoWR$^\textsc{hd}$ model of $\zeta^1$~Sco \citep[B1.5Ia+][]{Bernini-Peron+2025}.
-In fact, the corresponding spectra for models in this regime resemble the spectrum of BP~Cru (B1Ia+/HMXB), a hypergiant with similar properties to $\zeta^1$~Sco \citep{Clark+2012}.
-We also notice that it resembles the spectrum of HR Car in 2017, suggesting the star is currently in this dense wind regime.
-At this temperature range we also find LBVs like P~Cyg (B1Ia+/LBV), whose spectra are much more extreme, which suggests either a considerably different clumping structure or a higher $L/M$ ratio.
-In opposition, we also see stars like HD190603 (B1.5Ia+) and $\zeta^1$~Sco, which have less prominent P Cygni features -- see Sect.\,6.3 in \cite{Bernini-Peron+2025} for a discussion on the effects of clumping in the spectra of early-type BHGs.
+The wind solution we obtained for this region is very similar to the solution obtained for the \texttt{PoWR$^\textsc{hd}$} model of $\zeta^1$~Sco \citep[B1.5Ia+][]{Bernini-Peron+2025}.
+The corresponding spectra for models in this regime resemble the spectrum of BP~Cru (B1Ia+/HMXB), a hypergiant with similar properties to $\zeta^1$~Sco \citep{Clark+2012}.
+We also note that it resembles the spectrum of HR Car in 2017, suggesting that the star is currently in this dense-wind regime.
+In this temperature range, we also find LBVs such as P~Cyg (B1Ia+/LBV), whose spectra are much more extreme, which suggests either a considerably different clumping structure or a higher $L/M$ ratio.
+In contrast, we also see stars like HD190603 (B1.5Ia+) and $\zeta^1$~Sco, which have less prominent P Cygni features (see Sect.\,6.3 in \cite{Bernini-Peron+2025} for a discussion on the effects of clumping in the spectra of early-type BHGs).